drbean/curriculum/pages/homepage/markdown/AcademicEditingService.md

 ### Pricing

-People in Taiwan have been very generous to me, I have for many years benefited from free software and I always appreciate vendors who offer good service at low prices, so I want to return the favor by keeping to the rock-bottom recommended 科技部 rate of 0.5元 per word.
+People in East Asia have been very generous to me, I have for many years benefited from free software and I always appreciate vendors who offer good service at low prices, so I want to return the favor by keeping to a rock-bottom recommended rate in your country.

 Thanks for reading this far.
 I look forward to hearing from you.

 --
 Greg Matheson
 <http://drbean.sdf.org>
+drbean <at, ie @> freeshell <dot, ie .> org